tobiasschreieder/dtw-attacks/README.md

 additional windows (data points) are to be cut from the data set at the edges of the attack set in order to avoid an alignment at the edges in the experiments.

-### Attack Mode:
+### External Mode:
-The attack mode is used in this project to carry out the runtime experiments.
+The external mode is used in this project to carry out the runtime experiments.
 This uses an attack set (sample of signal data of the person to be attacked) and the data set to calculate DTW distances between the attack set and the persons in the data set.
 After ranking, it is determined which person in the data set most likely corresponds to the attacked target.